AdamSaleh/tcms-upload/README.md

    * All of them will recieve the same result from xml.
 * What happens if I have test-cases with the same description in xml?
    * I have no idea.
 Most probably, only the first test-method result will be uploaded, and you will see lot of "can not create duplicate test case run" errors

+## How to compile?

+It is a standard lein project.

+1) Download and install leiningen
+2) git clone git@github.com:AdamSaleh/tcms-upload.git
+3) cd tcms-upload
+4) lein deps
+5) lein compile
+6) lein uberjar

+Now you have a fresh jar to use.

 ## License